 See your Doctor

-Go to your physician and get a full check-up, including blood work.
+Go to your physician and get a full check-up on your weight loss surgery, including blood work.
 While you’re there, discuss your concerns relating to your weight, and how your current weight is affecting your health.
 Hearing a doctor say that you’re in danger of becoming diabetic, or that you have other problems like high cholesterol or unhealthy blood pressure can be a helpful reality check.
 That will push your mind into the right attitude for a good weight loss regimen.
 Your doctor may also be able to give you recommendations for services like Bel Red Cosmetic Surgery to give you a spurring head-start, or referrals to a local nutritionist or dietitian.
 A check-up is never a bad thing, so start with this step.

 Having spoken to your doctor and got a clear picture of your current health, your next step should be setting yourself measurable goals, and giving yourself reminders of those goals.
 For example, let’s say you wanted to lose 20 pounds in four months, write this goal, along with a deadline and the steps you need to achieve it.
 Put it on a scrap of paper, then stick it somewhere where you’ll see it several times a day.
 You may even want to make it the background on your phone if this is the best way to guarantee that you’ll be prompted with it.
 The more reminders of your milestones you see throughout the day, the easier it will be to get in your running shoes and out the door!